Proxmox USB backup

 It fires a systemd unit (via

-systemd-run) that runs the backup script in the backgroundThe backup script mounts each partition read-only, rsyncs the contents to your NAS, and logs everything
+systemd-run) that runs the backup script in the backgroundThe backup script mounts each partition read-only, rsyncs the contents to your NAS, logs everything, and sends push notifications at key points

 A status script gives you a live at-a-glance dashboard of the whole process